emesare/setup-binary-ninja/README.md

 ### Commiting

-Oddly enough github actions requires the distributed bundle to be in-tree, when commiting changes insure that the bundle you have built is up-to-date with any changes made to the source.
+Oddly enough github actions requires the distributed bundle to be in-tree, when commiting changes ensure that the bundle you have built is up-to-date with any changes made to the source.

 [Binary Ninja]: https://binary.ninja
 [act]: https://github.com/nektos/act